chreden/trawindowed/README.md

 1. Start the game
 2. Press F5 to switch the mode

+### Toggle Always on Top
+1. Start the game
+2. Press F6 to toggle always on top

 ## Information for developers
 ### Build
 You need Visual Studio to compile the dll.
 Just import the ```trashim.sln``` project file.
 Before you start the build you have to change the active configuration to "Release" and "Win32" as target platform.